Western Animation / Wakko's Wish

 - The Cameo: Chicken Boo only makes a brief appearance during the scene when the people of Acme Falls are being held in a prison camp by Salazar.
 As does Katie Kaboom and her mother and father.

-- Chekhov's Gun: Dot's acting lessons.
+- Chekhov's Gun: Dot's acting lessons are brought up again during her Disney Death.
 The story Yakko tells her at night also gets referenced as the Warners are of royal blood.

 - Covers Always Lie: The traditional water tower, which is on the cover of the VHS, isn't actually anywhere in the movie.
 It's replaced with a crumbled-down wooden "water tower shanty" as befitting of the setting.